Mastering Mix by FiftyThree

 I’ll be the first to admit that words and writing aren’t my strong suit.
 As a formally trained graphic designer I’ve learned the importance that a typeface can have in communicating the right tone.

-There is no rule that says you have to draw pictures with Paper and post those to Mix.
+No rule says you have to draw pictures with Paper and post those to Mix.
 Let the Write category be an example of the beauty of words in the hand’s of typographers, letterers, designers, and word-smiths.

 Maybe you’re thinking this whole “art” thing isn’t really your cup of tea.
 If that’s the case there’s still a lot Mix can offer you.